 The new Postal Service [USPS] officially began operations on July 1, 1971.
 Why was an old, obsolete [USPO] postmark round dater stamp used almost ten (10) years after the fact to validate a legal document . . . that just happened to be Barack Obama’s suspicious Selective Service registration form?

 Coffman had to abandon that bit of expert testimony when examples, lots of them, appeared from 1980 showing USPO date stamps still in use.

-Essentially, we have an old birther report, long ago debunked, fortified with some obviously false material from the Cold Case Posse.
+Essentially, we have an old Birther report, long ago debunked, fortified with some obviously false material from the Cold Case Posse.
 We have an expert that makes mistakes, does sloppy work, and draws conclusions not supported by the evidence.
-He would be a defense attorney’s nice dream.
+He would be a defense attorney’s happy dream.